 2) Your weight will fluctuate…a lot.

-I guess I always thought that being in a deficit would mean I would constantly be losing weight, that couldn’t be further from the truth.
-Yes, I’ve had some amazing losses but I’ve also had weeks where I have gained weight.
-1lbs here another 2lbs there.
-But the important thing to remember is that this journey is going to take just as much time as it took to put on the weight in the first place.
-I didn’t become overweight overnight, so its silly to expect a constant decline in my weight.
+I guess I always thought that being in a deficit would mean I would constantly be losing weight.
+That couldn’t be further from the truth.
+Yes, I’ve had some amazing losses, but I’ve also had weeks where I have gained weight—1lbs here another 2lbs there.
+But the important thing to remember is that this journey will take just as much time as it took to put on the weight in the first place.
+I didn’t become overweight overnight, so it’s silly to expect a constant decline in my weight.

 3) Take measurements, for the love of God.
 Just do it!

-During a few of these ‘bad weeks’ where I would have out on a couple pounds, I often felt demotivated and felt as though I was at a stand still.
-Countless people in my TikTok comments urged me to take measurements and I always said I will.
+During a few of these ‘bad weeks’ where I would have out on a couple of pounds, I often felt demotivated and felt as though I was at a standstill.
+Countless people in my TikTok comments urged me to take measurements, and I always said I would.
 But never did until about a month ago.
-Since then, I have been able to see the inches dropping off even if the number on the scale is going up.
-Muscle weighs more than fat, water retention is real as well as countless other reasons why the scales might not be the best thing to focus on when losing weight.
+Since then, I have seen the inches dropping off even if the number on the scale is going up.
+Muscle weighs more than fat, water retention is real, as well as countless other reasons why the scales might not be the best thing to focus on when losing weight.

-Since taking the measurements I have become a lot more confident in my food decisions.
-I dont feel guilty about a cheeky McDonalds here and there and I’ve even invested in an exercise bike which will help me to burn more calories per day and allow me to be less restrictive on my food choices.
+Since taking the measurements, I have become a lot more confident in my food decisions.
+I don’t feel guilty about a cheeky McDonalds here and there, and I’ve even invested in an exercise bike that will help me burn more calories per day and allow me to be less restrictive on my food choices.